BranchMetrics/cpp-branch-deep-linking-attribution/README.md

 manually-defined (*testlink*, for example).
 The app-specific base domain used to create the links is termed the *Branch link domain*.

-A Branch-integrated app called TestBed-Windows and assigned the dafult Branch link domain *testbed-windows.app.link* has the following Branch links:
+A Branch-integrated app called TestBed-Windows and assigned the default Branch link domain *testbed-windows.app.link* has the following Branch links:

 - https://testbed-windows.app.link/FCIWxFeBGx